Scientists Race To Improve 'Living Drugs' To Fight Cancer

 "One of my patients calls it the one-two punch," Shah says.
 "Maybe we can really get at the leukemia and prevent one of those leukemia cells from outsmarting the immune therapy — get rid of each and every single one so that there's no chance for even one of those little buggers from escaping and coming back at a later time."

-In preparation for Reid's infusion, technicians in a lab at the NIH hospital pull open a huge metal tank and slide out Aaron's genetically engineered cells.
-After testing, checking and rechecking the cells, they fill a large plastic syringe with 17 million of Aaron's tailor-made cells and rush them to Aaron's room.
+In preparation for Reid's infusion, technicians in a lab at the NIH hospital pull open a huge metal tank and slide out his genetically engineered cells.
+After testing, checking and rechecking the cells, they fill a large plastic syringe with 17 million of Reid's tailor-made cells and rush them to his room.

 Once there, the nurses confirm one more time that they've got the right cells for the right patient.
 They take Reid's temperature and check his blood pressure.